 Frida Kahlo: Expression of Feelings on Canvas

-The list health problems will continue throughout her life.
-However, Frida is the worthy example of someone whose body is weak, but whose interior is strongly.
-In the long days she had to wait to walk again Frida made the first significant painting of her work, Self portrait in a Velvet Dress.
+The list of health problems will continue throughout her life.
+However, Frida is the worthy example of someone whose body is weak, but whose interior is strong.
+In the long days, she had to wait to walk again Frida made the first significant painting of her work, Self-portrait in a Velvet Dress.
 It is influenced by the Renaissance painters whom she studied with passion during convalescence.
 Besides her work is represented by the self-portraits, the only person she knew best so she could spread feelings on canvas.
 She was the only person who could stand still long enough that she could surprise even the most hidden feelings.
-People can only see glimpses of the person you really are, but they can never look within yourself to see your hidden thoughts.
+People can only see glimpses of the person you really are, but they can never look within themselves to see your hidden thoughts.

 Perhaps the harsh and sincere reality of her paintings resonates so much with the viewer precisely because it describes exactly what the world feels: that we struggle alone with our own suffering.

 Frida shows that you don’t need words to reflect how you feel just as you don’t have to reveal your wound for people to understand your pain.
 You only need a painting.